This is an example TSM node configuration file.

 # For values expecting an array of strings, use "v1, v2"

-# You can use SerialNumber directly (certificate root field) or any fields found under
+# You can use SerialNumber directly (certificate root field, hexadecimal value)

 #[[TLSUserAuthentication.Applications]]